courtneyjdiamond/pedalstopatterns.github.io/proposal.md

 ## Planned Analyses and Visualizations

+We want to investigate:

+**1) Who uses CitiBikes?**

+- What is the ratio of subscriber : tourist (i.e. “customer”) utilization?
+  - Does this vary by time of day?
+  - Does this vary by time of year?

+**2) When/how long do they use them?**

+- How does this vary by subscriber/customer status?
+- How does usage vary by time of day, time of year, and weather quality?

+**3) Where are they leaving from and going toward?**

+- What are the most common origin/destination stations?
+- How do these vary by subscriber/customer status?
+- How does this vary by time of day, time of year, and weather quality?

+**4) What does it cost to use the CitiBikes, and how does this compare to rideshares or subways?**

+- Cost of subscription
+- Cost of single-usage
+- Cost of gear (for a commuter)

+We want to create visualizations of:

+**1) A map of CitiBike stations, indicating usage frequency**

+**2) lijlik**

 ## Anticipated Challenges/Limitations

 Each of our datasets may be subject to missing data and thus require